 We consider that the costs of publishing papers, monographs and book chapters in open access form are a legitimate research expense.

-Wellcome Trust Centres in the UK and the Major Overseas Programmes (MOPs) should use the open access block grant to meet open access costs.
+Wellcome Trust Centres in the UK and the Africa and Asia Programmes should use the open access block grant to meet open access costs.

-The Malawi MOP should use the block grant funding provided to Liverpool School of Tropical Medicine.
+The Malawi Programme should use the block grant funding provided to Liverpool School of Tropical Medicine.
 For open access costs relating to monographs and book chapters, contact firstname.lastname@example.org.

 The open access mandate

 Our open access mandate applies to any original peer-reviewed research paper, scholarly monograph and book chapter in which Wellcome Trust funding has contributed to the research described.

 Specifically, it applies to all papers, monographs and book chapters: